Every child has their own individual set of needs. As a parent, you’re probably already well in tune with those needs.

 The Needs of Challenged Children

-Children with these challenges often need more attention, more time, and more patience.
+Children with these challenges often need more attention, time, and patience.
 But no two kids fit in the same box.
 Recognizing that will help you to steer away from soaking up every bit of information you read, and will allow you to instead focus on what your child is trying to tell you.

 The Support You Need